xeoron/K/README.md

 =====
     Example: k -t program_to_shutdown

-        -t|target       Target process by name to terminate
+        -t|target       Target a process by name to terminate
     Optional:
         -f|force        Force a temperamental process to end -c|count        List number of processes the program is using